balasundaram5396/Implemented-a-E-shopping-Website-using-Node.js-Express-/README.md

 # Shopping-cart-Website-using-Node.js-Express

-•	Developed an e-shopping website where users can create accounts, add items to their cart, purchase an item using Node.js, MongoDB and used JSON for processing the data request and response
+•	Developed an e-shopping website where users can create accounts, add items to their cart, purchase an item using Node.js, Express and used JSON for processing the data request and response